brimdata/zui/docs/Joining-Data-(v0.25.0+).md

 # Example Usage

-By its nature, a join operation requires multiple inputs that will ultimately be combined.
+By its nature, a join operation requires two inputs that will ultimately be combined.
 The Zed [`join` docs](https://github.com/brimdata/zed/tree/main/docs/language/operators#join) show examples with the [Zed CLI tools](https://github.com/brimdata/zed/blob/main/cmd/zed/README.md) that specify these inputs as named files or Pools in a [Zed Lake](https://github.com/brimdata/zed/blob/main/docs/lake/design.md).